Glatzli/model_comparison_codes/README.md

 AROME: hgt (2D), ICON: z_ifc, UM: hgt, WRF: hgt
 -> make own overview plot till concept presentation?

 - rather look at 3D data, not extrapolation to surface! all models extrapolate differently... probably extrapolate by myself to have it consistent -> later
 - manuela' variable guidelines, search them to find topo variable? -> not really helpful!

-What i would probably need for my analysis/plots:
-2d slices:
-- time-height/pressure visualization at certain point -> calculate valley-heat deficit -> proper read in for all models!
-- longitude (x) & height-slices (get overview of full valley) or lat (y) & height-slices (comparison with SPs) => works only for AROME-model w lat/lons!

 Verbesserungs ToDo's für die ich mir keine Zeit nehmen will: